Tim Denning, Ph.D.

 President and CEO

-During his tenure, Tim spearheaded several initiatives to promote interdisciplinary research, innovation and scholarship; and he cultivated partners in academia, industry and the scientific community.
+During his Georgia State tenure, Tim spearheaded several initiatives to promote interdisciplinary research, innovation and scholarship; and he cultivated partners in academia, industry and the scientific community.
 He was also key to bringing top researchers to the university and developed programs to provide students with research experience in the private sector.